How Aroha used a Good Loan to regain her independence

 Aroha heard about our Good Loans that are provided at her local Salvation Army.
 The Good Loans programme is a partnership between Good Shepherd NZ and BNZ, with support from the Ministry of Social Development.
 Community providers like The Salvation Army provide the loans directly to people in their communities.

-Aroha needed to make an appointment to talk to a loan worker and make sure she had enough money to repay a loan without getting into further difficulty.
+Aroha needed to make an appointment to talk to a Good Loans Advisor and make sure she had enough money to repay a loan without getting into further difficulty.

-“The loan worker helped me sort out my bank account properly and we worked out a manageable budget together.
+“The Good Loans Advisor helped me sort out my bank account properly and we worked out a manageable budget together.
 It was so straightforward and she helped me with the whole process.
 It made a really big difference.”

-Working closely with one of our loan workers helped Aroha determine where she needed to be more accountable for her money.
+Working closely with one of our Good Loans Advisor helped Aroha determine where she needed to be more accountable for her money.
 It also helped her identify where her money was going and how she could structure payments more efficiently.

 “I stopped spending money on junk things.
 The process teaches you to be more aware – it really made me know I needed to keep an eye on things.”